 When a sessionSchedule is present and there are no objectSchedule child elements in a serviceSchedule, then the MBS Client should download each new object, independently of whether the MBS Distribution Session uses the MBS Object Distribution Method or the MBS Packet Distribution Method.

 The objectSchedule element specifies details about the objects to be delivered during an MBS Distribution Session.
 The sessionId attribute, if present, identifies the MBS Distribution Session for each object.
-If not present, an MBS Client shall determine the MBS session by examining the Session Description metadata unit for the MBS Distribution Session.
-The objectETag attribute is the version identifier of the object.
+If not present, an MBS Client shall instead determine the MBS Distribution Session by examining the Session Description metadata unit for the MBS Distribution Session.
+The objectETag attribute of the objectSchedule element is the version identifier of the object.
 If present, the purpose of this entity tag is to enable an MBS Client to determine if an object has changed since a prior reception without having to download the object.

 The scheduleUpdate element specifies a time after which MBS Client shall seek to update its schedule information by acquiring the latest available Schedule Description instance document.